-They said: The power of repetition, the importance of observation and the surprise ending that never gets old.
+You said: The power of repetition, the importance of observation, and the surprise ending that never gets old.

 We said: One of Nesbit’s most famous books thanks in part to the 1970s film adaptation.
 It cemented the story of three siblings and their adventures watching steam trains rattle and roll past their countryside cottage, in our minds forever.